A Beginner’s Guide to the Left

 Question #4: So What Do We Do About This?

 It is important to remember that the political left is a very broad thing, encompassing many different schools of thought (including Marxists, social democrats, anarchists, and democratic socialists).
 These different factions obviously have very different overall policy recommendations, with some promoting social revolution, and others favoring more moderate reform.
 However, in spite of these differences, there are some points of general agreement.

 For one thing, virtually all leftists agree that social welfare programs should be greatly expanded.
 Empirical evidence strongly supports the claim that welfare programs reduce poverty, with some going so far as to label them “the primary causal influence on national levels of poverty.”
 Welfare state generosity is directly corelated with lower poverty among OECD nations, and there is strong evidence that the United States’ disadvantage in life expectancy is related to its weak welfare state.
 This indicates that stronger social programs would greatly increase life expectancy.
+In fact, data tells us that “social democratic welfare state types, countries that spend more on public services, and countries with lower income inequalities have better self-rated health and lower mortality.”
 Contrary to popular belief, the welfare state also greatly reduces crime, while more generous welfare spending is associated with higher average life satisfaction among the population.
 To quote the linked study: